Iowa has many different types of frogs, and you may already know that the Iowa state amphibian is the Bullfrog.

 The Great Plains Toad prefers wetland habitats near permanent bodies of water such as lakes, streams, rivers, ponds, marshes, or swamps.

-These types of frogs in Iowa do not typically live more than a few years at most; however, it reaches sexual maturity within about eight months after hatching from their egg.
+These types of frogs in Iowa do not typically live more than a few years at most; however, they reach sexual maturity within about eight months after hatching from their egg.

 During mating season (typically April-June), males congregate around aquatic breeding sites where females lay their eggs on floating vegetation or submerged logs and rocks.